tfry-git/ergometrino/README.md

 Simple arduino-based ergometer monitor with differential feedback

 # Problem statement
-Cardio-workout is boring, particularly when doing it indoors.
+Cardio-workout is boring, particularly when practicing indoors.
 Several existing projects try to alleviate this by doing cool stuff such as coupling the ergometer to a game console, or even simulating a real bicycle ride in VR.
 Cool as these are, technically, they don't really help much:
 Workout is still boring.
 So, instead, I'd like to be able to just read a book or watch TV while training.
 But then it's difficult to keep up a steady pace.